9 Key Aged Care Home Considerations for People Living with Dementia

 1. Is there a dementia-specific unit?

-Not all aged care homes have dementia units, so this is one of the first questions to ask.
+Not all aged care homes have dementia-specific units, so this is one of the first questions to ask.
 While the government doesn’t require aged care homes to have any dementia specific training, or to be run in a way that differs from the rest of the facility, these units are generally more secure than a general unit.
 Since 60% of people living with dementia are prone to wander, security is an important factor.

 2. Does the facility have a familiar home-style layout?